 The lived experience

 People who experience mutism frequently describe intense internal speech and thoughts with a simultaneous physical inability to speak — a frustrating mismatch.
 That internal activity, combined with shame or avoidance, creates a reinforced loop.
-Therapeutic recovery focuses on restoring safety and gradually reintroducing speech via micro-steps and motor planning exercises.

 Causes & contributing factors